Rachmanin0xFF/processing-archive/README.md

 This repository is digital proof of that learning process.

 There is bad code in here.
-There is (occasionally) good code in here.
+There is good code in here (well, rarely).
 I don't even remember writing some of it.

 Hic sunt dracones!